aurelia/framework/doc/article/en-US/cheat-sheet.md

 ### Configuring PushState

 Add [a base tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base) to the head of your html document.
 If you're using JSPM, you will also need to configure it with a `baseURL` corresponding to your base tag's `href`.
+Finally, be sure to set the `config.options.root` to match your base tag's setting.

 <code-listing heading="Push State">
   <source-code lang="ES 2015/2016">